 However, choosing a control and monitoring system can be a particularly daunting task for rural communities.
 Small water operations and city governments often face budget constraints and cuts that may make it difficult to afford the initial investment of traditional SCADA systems.
 These smaller water and wastewater operations often can’t afford a technical staff with expertise or specific experience running these systems, or may simply not have enough people to do so.

-While this may be the initial perspective for many rural operations, most modern-SCADA applications actually provide the opposite.
+While this may be the initial perspective for many rural water operations, most modern-SCADA and automation applications actually provide the opposite.

 For example, SitePro’s remote monitoring and control solution requires no coding or development experience.
 Our team walks you through the initial training to learn the software, then you’re able to instantly customize and make changes to your site as needed.
 No third-party engineers or developers required.
 You know your site best- you should run it how it needs to be run.